timeplus-io/docs/docs/query-syntax.md

 ### Last X Streaming Processing

-In streaming processing, there is one typical query which is processing last X seconds / minutes / hours of data.
+In streaming processing, there is one typical query which is processing the last X seconds / minutes / hours of data.
 For example, show me the cpu usage per device in the last 1 hour.
-We called this type of processing `Last X Streaming Processing` in Timeplus and Timeplus provides specialized SQL extension for easy of use: `EMIT LAST <n><UNIT>`.
-As in other part of streaming queries, users can use interval shortcuts here.
+We call this type of processing `Last X Streaming Processing` in Timeplus and Timeplus provides a specialized SQL extension for ease of use: `EMIT LAST <n><UNIT>`.
+As in other parts of streaming queries, users can use interval shortcuts here.

 **Note** For now, last X streaming processing is process time processing by default and Timeplus will seek streaming storage to backfill data in last X time range and it is using wall clock time to do the seek.
-Event time based last X processing is still under development.
+Event time based on last X processing is still under development.
 When event based last X processing is ready, the by default last X processing will be changed to event time.

 #### Last X Tail

-Tailing events whose event timestamps are in last X range.
+Tailing events whose event timestamps are in the last X range.

 ```sql
 SELECT <column_name1>, <column_name2>, ...